-Yesterday when I went by the gondola on my descent to the hotel.
+Yesterday I had gone by the gondola on my descent to the hotel.
 When Yvonne offered the transportation card I did not feel like pedaling the 4.5 km back up the mountain.
 But with a great night’s sleep, I looked at it differently, one from a fresh mind.
+And body.

-I had no clue where I was in Switzerland in relationship to other landmarks but in looking at the advertisements I saw they also advertised a cog railway.
-My friend, Writers Of Research Papers Gibaldi Corinne Kolb, and I took that three years ago and it dawned on me that we saw a gondola come up the mountain.
+I had no clue where I was in Switzerland in relationship to other landmarks but in looking at the advertisements of the region I saw they also advertised a cog railway.
+I realized that I took that train with [Friend] three years ago and it dawned on me that at the summit we saw a gondola come up the mountain.

-I rode to the base, presented my comp pass, and saved 38 CHF (which was about $40).
+I rode to the gondola, presented my comp pass, and saved 38 CHF (which was about $40).
 The staff at the gondola put my bike in the engine room while I rode up to the summit.

 It was cool being back there.
 This time I could look down and see the cog railway engine sputtering away bringing back pleasant memories of this trip three years earlier.

 It was a quick descent back to Söreneberg and a stop at the hotel.
-Since my luggage hadn’t been picked up, I decided I would carry a set of clothes just in case I got to Thun quicker.
+My luggage hadn’t been picked up so I decided I would carry an extra set of clothes just in case I got to Thun before my luggage.
 I couldn’t imagine I would with the trip being so short and now it was after 11:00 a.m. and I hadn’t left Söreneberg.

-But first there was time for a ride on their Alpine slide.
+But first, there was time for a ride on their Alpine slide.
 This one was cool because the ski lift dragged the rider and sled to the top on an enclosed course.
 The ones I have been on all used a ski lift to carry the passenger and sleds to the top of the mountain for the slide down.
 But this was a fully-enclosed course in which the rider rode up the mountain (towed by a cable) before sliding back down.

-About one km out of town, maybe farther, I came to a sign which showed to directions to Thun (actually Schangnau).
+Less than one km out of town, I came to a sign which showed directions to Thun (actually Schangnau).
 Why I didn’t capture that picture, I don’t know.
 I just wasn’t thinking I might want to display it in a blog.
 It was 34 km in one direction and 21 km in the other.

-There was some pretty scenery Nothing iconic like I saw this morning or at Lake Luzerne though.
+There was some pretty scenery today.
+But nothing iconic like I saw this morning or at Lake Lucerne though.

-It was just a nice ride through the Swiss countryside.
+Mainly, it was just a nice ride through the Swiss countryside.
+With beautiful weather.

-The ride down the pass was great and then I was treated to some back county farm roads.
-It was all downhill or flat.
+The ride over the pass was great and then I was treated to some back county farm roads.
+From here it was all downhill or flat.

 When I saw the John Deere tractor I thought of my dad.
 He loved his Deeres.

-Getting near Thun the bike route stayed high while the main road descended.
-That meant one thing: A fast run down to Thun when it came.
+Getting near Thun the bike route stayed high while I could see the main road descending.
+That meant one thing: There would be a fast run down to Thun when it came.
 But when it came it was more technical (lots of turns) than straight so I couldn’t hit high speeds.
 But it was fun.

 When I got into Thun I went looking for the River Aare as a landmark.
 I found the river which had a swimming area built into it.
 It looked like a swimming pool but it wasn’t.
 It was a fast moving river.
-But this side of the river was fast moving but not nearly as fast as the other side or as it travels through Bern.
+But this side of the river wasn’t nearly as fast as the other side or as fast as it travels through Bern.

 My hotel, Hotel am Schloss, was situated just below a castle.
 The room was small, the window did not open enough for air (no A/C) and it was hot.
 And my luggage did not arrive until 5:45 p.m.

 I decided I would walk to the river.
 I hadn’t brought shoes or flip flops.
 My walk to the river ended up burning the bottoms of my feet on the scorching asphalt.

 I swam in the River Aare three years ago in Bern.
 I knew I had to do it again.
 There were some bridge jumpers although the bridge wasn’t nearly as high as in Bern.
-Rather than be a bridge jumper, I followed a couple as they found some steps to the river.
+Rather than be a bridge jumper, I followed a couple as they found some steps down to the river.

-The river in Thun is split by an island and this swimming channel was clearly slower than the other side.
+The River Aare in Thun is split by an island.
+The swimming channel was clearly slower than the other side.
 But one only needed to jump in and float and be carried away.
 Pretty fun!

-Dinner tonight was at McDonalds – 8,90 instead of 35 or 40 CHF.
-My only issue was I went for WiFi and a little A/C. But it seems WiFi is available only if you have a code which will be texted to you – if you have WiFi to receive the text.
+Dinner tonight was at McDonalds – 8,90 instead of 35 or 40 CHF for a real meal.
+My only issue was I went for WiFi and a little A/C. But it seems WiFi is available only if you have a code that will be texted to you – if you have WiFi to receive the text.
 Sigh.

 The hotel was AM Schloss.
 It had no A/C and only a small window over a busy street.
 It was pretty miserable sleeping.